DenGian/camel-clicker/readme.md

 * https://www.pokeclicker.com/ [pokémon clicker]

 ---
+## Goals

+[x] Understand js that needs to be used in this project

+[x] Learn to use and implement js in an actual project

+[x] Try to implement scss instead of css

+[] Responsiveness

+[] Add pictures to buttons

+[] Use cookies to store player score

+[x] Get the page online

+[] Add a random event/ button that acts like a multiplier for short amount of time

+[x] Add live score in the title of the webpage

+[x] Have a good file structure

+---
-### What I would like to improve/ work on for the future
+### What I would like to work on for the future
-* responsiveness

 * Work more with sections (helps to style)
-* Use of cookies to store score
+  * More thought out page lay-out
 * Use more comments
-* added pictures to buttons
+* better commit messages
+* Start with a plan of attack and write this in the readme
+* More thought out balance of prices
+  * Work more on mathematical functions in js and learn about them
 ---
+### What have I learned

+## !Think before doing!
+* Start with plan of attack in read me and make goals

+---

-### Useful rescources
+### Useful resources
 * For flex
   * https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align
   * http://phrogz.net/CSS/vertical-align/index.html